reneejiang/pore-lipids/README.md

-This folder includes colvar restraint file from NAMD version, and in-house matlab codes for classification of atom or bead inside the pore or not
+This folder includes colvar restraint file from NAMD version, and in-house example matlab codes for classification of atoms or beads inside the pore or not